 A thorough business plan should cover the following:

 The business plan serves as the roadmap for your shop and also brings credibility when seeking funding from banks or investors.
-Put time into crafting a comprehensive, high-quality plan.
+Ensure that you put time into crafting a high-quality plan or hire a business plan writer to get a more polished plan.

 4. Calculating startup costs